Get an applicable workaround to get rid of Ads by Dragon Branch, which implies eradicating the respective adware add-on from affected web browsers.

 Remove Dragon Branch Ads virus from web browsers manually

-The workflow covered below is intended to undo all changes that the Dragon Branch infection made to Chrome, Firefox and Internet Explorer.
-Be advised there’s some collateral inconvenience you will encounter, namely the loss of all installed add-ons and personalized information (saved passwords, cached data, bookmarks and other content).
+The workflow covered below is intended to undo all changes that the Dragon Branch virus made to Chrome, Firefox and Internet Explorer.
+The fix includes several steps: removing the malicious extension; and (if the previous action turned out inefficient) resetting the browser.
+Be advised there’s some collateral inconvenience you will encounter in the latter case, namely the loss of all installed add-ons and personalized information (saved passwords, cached data, bookmarks and other content).

-- Open Google Chrome.
-Click the Chrome menu icon as shown on the image and select Settings
+- Click the Chrome menu icon and select More tools > Extensions

 - Hit the Advanced tab and click Reset